 We extend an invitation to attend this meeting online and we look forward to presenting our annual results.

-We will keep you up to date through media releases, via the NZSIF website www.nzsif.co.nz or by writing directly to you.
+We will keep you up to date on the remaining portfolio assets through PIP Fund media releases, and via the NZSIF website www.nzsif.co.nz.
 All shareholder reports plus news updates are available to view on the website.